choydarwin/AWS-Data-Pipeline-ETL-Process-from-S3-to-RDS-/README.md

-# **AWS Data Pipeline: ETL Process from S3 to RDS**
+# AWS Data Pipeline: ETL Process from S3 to RDS

 ## 🚀 Overview
-This project demonstrates an ETL (Extract, Transform, Load) pipeline using AWS S3 and RDS.
-It focuses on extracting raw data from S3, transforming it using Python, and loading it into a relational database (RDS) for further analysis.
-The project is designed to showcase my skills in cloud-based data processing and SQL.
+This project implements an end-to-end ETL data pipeline using AWS services, extracting raw data from S3, transforming it with Python, and loading it into a relational database (RDS) for structured storage and analysis.

+The project focuses on building a modular data processing workflow in a cloud environment, demonstrating integration between storage, transformation, and database layers.

 **Note:** The dataset used in this project is sourced from a Coursera project.

+---

+## 🧩 Architecture

+S3 (Raw Data) → Python ETL (Processing) → RDS (Structured Data)

+The pipeline is designed with separate stages for extraction, transformation, and loading, allowing clear data flow and easier maintenance.

+---

 ## 🔹 Technologies Used
-- **AWS S3** – Cloud storage for raw data
+- AWS S3 – Storage for raw input data
-- **AWS RDS (MySQL)** – Relational database for structured data storage
+- AWS RDS (MySQL) – Relational database for structured data storage
+- Python – ETL workflow implementation
-- **Python** – Data transformation and preprocessing
+- Pandas – Data transformation and preprocessing
+- Boto3 – Interaction with AWS services (S3, RDS)
-- **Pandas** – Data manipulation and cleaning
+- SQL – Data loading, querying, and schema definition
-- **Boto3** – AWS SDK for interacting with S3 and RDS
-- **SQL** – Database management and querying
+- MySQL Workbench – Database design and management
-- **MySQL Workbench** – Used for designing, managing, and querying the database schema
-- **venv** – Virtual environment for dependency management (excluded via `.gitignore`)
+- venv – Dependency management (excluded via `.gitignore`)

+---

 ## 🔄 ETL Workflow

+- **Extract**
-- **Extract** – Retrieve raw data from AWS S3.
+  Retrieve raw data from AWS S3 using Boto3.

+- **Transform**
-- **Transform** – Clean, preprocess, and structure data using Python and Pandas.
+  Clean, preprocess, and structure data using Python and Pandas:
-  - Missing numeric values were filled with the median of the respective column.
+  - Missing numeric values filled using median
-  - Missing categorical values were filled with the most common data (mode) of the respective column.
+  - Missing categorical values filled using mode
+  - Data types standardized for consistency

+- **Load**
-- **Load** – Insert processed data into AWS RDS using SQL.
+  Insert processed data into AWS RDS using SQL, with structured tables designed for analysis.

+The workflow is organized into modular steps to ensure clarity, maintainability, and reusability.

+---

-## 📌 SQL for Structured Data Management
+## 📌 Data Modeling & SQL

-SQL is a critical component of this project, enabling structured data management and analysis:
+SQL is used to define and manage structured data within the pipeline:
-- **Schema Definition** – SQL scripts create the database schema, ensuring data is organized and accessible.
+- **Schema Definition** – Creation of relational tables to store processed data
-- **Data Loading** – SQL `INSERT` statements load the processed data into AWS RDS.
+- **Data Loading** – Insertion of transformed data into RDS
-- **Querying Data** – SQL queries analyze the data, revealing insights and trends.
+- **Querying** – Execution of analytical queries to validate and explore data
-- **Database Management** – MySQL Workbench was used to design and manage the relational database schema.
+- **Database Management** – Schema design and management using MySQL Workbench

+---

 ## 🎯 Key Features
-✔️ **Data Retrieval** – Fetch raw data from AWS S3 using Boto3.
-✔️ **Data Transformation** – Clean and preprocess data using Python and Pandas, including handling missing values.
+✔️ Integration of AWS services (S3 and RDS) within a data pipeline
+✔️ Modular ETL workflow implemented in Python
+✔️ Structured data preparation for downstream analysis
-✔️ **Data Loading** – Use SQL to create tables and insert processed data into AWS RDS.
+✔️ Use of SQL for schema design and data management
-✔️ **Scalability** – Designed for scalability and future improvements.
-✔️ **Virtual Environment Management** – Used `venv` for dependency isolation, with virtual environment folders excluded from version control (`.gitignore`).
-✔️ **Database Visualization & Management** – Utilized MySQL Workbench for database schema visualization and management.
+✔️ Environment isolation using virtual environments (`venv`)

+---

 ## 📌 Future Enhancements
-🔹 **Advanced SQL Queries** – Implement complex SQL queries for deeper analysis.
-🔹 **Automated Reporting** – Generate automated reports and dashboards using SQL.
+🔹 Automate pipeline execution using scheduling tools
+🔹 Improve query performance through indexing and optimization
+🔹 Extend pipeline to handle larger datasets and additional data sources
-🔹 **Optimization** – Optimize SQL queries and database indexing for better performance.
+🔹 Add monitoring and logging for pipeline execution

+---

+## 👤 Author
+Darwin Choy